cmives/Na_selectivity_mechanism_of_TRPM_channels/README.md

 This repository contains the molecular dynamics input files, and analysis scripts developed and associated with the publication Ives, Thomson and Zachariae, 2023.

-> _The associated inputs and analysis scripts will be added shortly.
-In the meantime, files can be requested from uzachariae@dundee.ac.uk_
+> _Due to the size of the files, the simulation trajectories from this study are not uploaded to this repository.
+However, these files can be available upon request by emailing uzachariae@dundee.ac.uk_